 The costs are exactly the same for all couples.

-Your marriage license will cost $30, a certified copy (your proof that you are legally married) costs $20, and you are welcome to call me at (860) 543-2334 to discuss my fee.
+Your marriage license will cost $50 as of July 1, 2018, a certified copy (your proof that you are legally married) costs $20, and you are welcome to call or text me at 860-543-2334 to discuss my fee.

-If you feel that your are being discriminated against, please report it!
+If you feel that you are being discriminated against, please report it!

 Absolutely!
-It has been an honor to marry several female-female couples at City Hall.
+It has been an honor to marry several female-female couples at City Hall and elsewhere.
 All couples are treated equally.

 All couples who want to get legally married in Connecticut must have marriage licenses issued by the city or town in which they will get married.
 It is part of the Connecticut right to marry.